mistakia/league/docs/constitution.md

 **Interpretive Note:** _A team’s Potential Points and All-Play Losses make up 90% and 10% of their DOI, respectively.
 A lower value yields a higher draft pick._

+3. In the event a team’s optimal lineup does not meet the requirements of a complete set of starters who were active, they will receive a Potential Points Penalty (PPP) so that their Potential Points for that week is equal to that of the team with the highest Potential Points for that week.

-3. Playoff team draft order will be based on the following results:
+4. Playoff team draft order will be based on the following results:

 (a) The losers of the Week 14 Wildcard round will receive the 7th and 8th pick, with the lowest scoring team receiving the 7th pick